 “I knew you weren’t listening earlier.”

-Darren Frei leaned his head back so he could see Crewe.
+Dunstan Frei leaned his head back so he could see Crewe.
 “When I’m not allowed to talk, I don’t listen.”

 Refusing to look him in the eyes, Crewe watched the group below.
 “Maybe if you knew how to behave, you’d be allowed to talk.”

 “Whose fault is that?”
-Crewe grumbled, glaring at the back of Darren’s head.
+Crewe grumbled, glaring at the back of Dunstan’s head.
 “You’re the one who’s done nothing but complain since we left.”
 Leaning forward, he lowered his voice as though anyone could hear them.
 “And I’m talking about since we left the hotel and home.”

-Darren snorted, trying unsuccessfully to stifle his laughter.
+Dunstan snorted, trying unsuccessfully to stifle his laughter.

 “The way you said that, you make it sound like we’re a married couple.”